mapr-demos/drill-spot-price-history/README.md

 select flatten(Reservations) from instances;
 ```

-This is better, but we still have a blob in a single column.
+This is better, but we still have a blob of JSON in a single column.
 Tough to make anything of this as-is.
 So let's query it again, pulling out the fields we care about into columns.
 We care about the Instance details, so let's get the instances data.

 Hmm.
 Looking at the "Instances" value, we have yet another array (dead giveaway is that each row in the column starts with a `[`).
 So we'll need to flatten it again to get a row for each Instance: